Investment Opportunity

 Through Genexco, MCF plans to develop the Rotliegend Reudnitz gas field, a large and confirmed deposit of natural gas.
 The gas presence is evidenced by three previously drilled wells.
 Additionally, a fourth well drilled below the gas-water interface provides added proof that the size and structure of the gas accumulation are notably significant.

-During the initial drilling activity, Genexco found 19 meters of oil-stained Zechstein carbonate.
+Genexco found 19 meters of oil-stained Zechstein carbonate during the initial drilling activity.
 This is another positive sign for the project.
+The Zechstein geological period occurred approximately 250 million years ago during the Late Permian period.
 Indeed, the oil-staining is significant as the Zechstein is also a highly productive expanse of oil production right next door in Poland.
-And here at Genexco’s prospect, GaffneyCline report shows the potential for highly lucrative oil reserves of around 4.4 million barrels that can be added to the reserves already documented at Reudnitz.
-This presents yet another exceptional hydrocarbon opportunity for investors in the company to anticipate.
+And here at Genexco’s prospect, the GaffneyCline report shows the potential for highly lucrative oil reserves of around 4.4 million barrels that can be added to the reserves already documented at Reudnitz.

-The company believes this project will see it begin to fill the large void in Europe's energy security at a time of greatest need.
-But it’s not the only major project MCF’s exceptional team of energy leaders has going on…
+The company believes this project will see it begin to fill the large void in Europe’s energy security at a time of greatest need.
+But it’s not the only major project the exceptional team of energy leaders at MCF Energy have going on…

 Austria: Giant Welchau Gas Prospect